V4 Printer Driver

 Windows 8 scenarios

-Windows Store apps present new design considerations regarding UI behavior and security context.
+UWP apps present new design considerations regarding UI behavior and security context.
 So a printer driver model was needed that would provide deeply integrated support for this new environment.
-The v4 print driver model provides the only way for printer manufacturers to provide customized Print Preferences experiences or Printer Notification experiences in Windows Store apps.
+The v4 print driver model provides the only way for printer manufacturers to provide customized Print Preferences experiences or Printer Notification experiences in UWP apps.

 Printer sharing is a key value proposition item for Windows servers.
 The v4 printer driver model was designed to make sharing easier and more efficient by eliminating the need to manage drivers across processor architectures.